ZL-Asica/TS-Airtable/README.md

 table.destroyMany(recordIds)
 ```

+If you only need to do **record listing + create / update / delete**, the façade is all you need.

 ## Low-level client (`AirtableClient`)

 If you prefer a direct client (and full surface area: records + metadata + webhooks):